 The Dental Implant Process

 You can get a custom implant restoration in multiple visits to our office.
-Dr. Shulman will help you through your journey so you’re prepared for treatment and get the best results.
+Dr. Shulman or Dr. Sardina will help you through your journey so you’re prepared for treatment and get the best results.
 We welcome you to learn about the steps of the dental implant process in our Philadelphia, PA, office.

 Implant Consultation